What do you think? Could more intense, shorter bouts of therapy be more effective?

 Fewer is Better

 A final insight proved remarkably counter-intuitive.
 This involved the results when we looked more closely at the number of sessions clients were attending over the course of therapy.
-Contrary to our expectation that more is better, we were surprised to discover that clients who had more sessions showed less improvement, and in some cases their condition even deteriorated!
-While you might be tempted to point out that this was probably a function of more severe symptoms, or reflected a slower response to therapy, neither of these explanations seemed to account for the difference.
+Contrary to our expectation that more is better, we were surprised to discover that clients who had more sessions showed less improvement, and in some cases, their condition even deteriorated!
+While you might be tempted to point out that this was probably a function of more severe symptoms or reflected a slower response to therapy, neither of these explanations seemed to account for the difference.
 For example, when we looked at first session symptom monitor scores they were unrelated to the duration of therapy.
 We also found no significant relationship between the passage of time and outcomes.
 Most of the difference in outcomes seems to be based on the actual number of sessions.
 This suggests that grouping fewer therapy sessions close together in time may be just as good, or even better, than more sessions spread out over time.

-What Does Current Resarch Say About This?
+What Does Current Research Say About This?

-Another study by Storch et al (3) revealed that daily treatment sessions for 14 days was as effective as weekly treatment sessions for 14 weeks, with no difference observed on follow-up.
-These findings, and the results of our own quality assurance work are consistent with Bohni et al’s proposal that exposure is an essential piece of any effective psychotherapy method (4).
+Another study by Storch et al 3 revealed that daily treatment sessions for 14 days were as effective as weekly treatment sessions for 14 weeks, with no difference observed on follow-up.
+These findings and the results of our own quality assurance work are consistent with Bohni et al’s proposal that exposure is an essential piece of any effective psychotherapy method 4.
 Whether we are trying to get someone with phobic anxiety or a panic disorder to face a feared situation or object, convince someone with depression to ignore negative thoughts or get out socially, or persuade someone with anger issues to keep calm and carry on, most of our work encourages people to practice behavior change every day that puts them in uncomfortable situations and encourages them to ride it out.
-As most undergraduates learn in their first introductory psychology course, more frequent exposure is almost always better than exposure that is spread out over time when a client is trying to change their behavior, learn new behaviors, or maintain treatment gains.
+As most undergraduates learn in their first introductory psychology course, more frequent exposure is almost always better than the exposure that is spread out over time when a client is trying to change their behavior, learn new behaviors, or maintain treatment gains.

 Why is this important?

 Psychotherapy is meant to help alleviate the suffering associated with mental health problems by reducing symptom severity, increasing adaptive behaviors, and improving quality of life.
 In addition to using the right methods, it appears that something as simple as the frequency and duration of treatment sessions can significantly impact these goals.
 Severity scores at the outset of treatment may be more useful for determining realistic goals than for estimating how long a person will be in therapy.
 Session length may be less important than most therapists – and clients – would like to believe.
 The results may seem counterintuitive, but in the end, the best outcomes may come from fewer sessions, shorter sessions, and more frequent sessions.
-This may defy tradition, but evidence seems to be mounting that how we deliver treatment, not just what we deliver, may reduce suffering in addition to saving time and money.
+This may defy tradition, but the evidence seems to be mounting that how we deliver treatment, not just what we deliver, may reduce suffering in addition to saving time and money.

 Equally important here is the fact that if therapists and clients are not measuring symptom levels or keeping track of progress, it will be more difficult for them to judge how difficult the situation is in the first place, if progress is within normal limits, whether there are any characteristics that suggest a change in tactics is required, and when realistic goals have been achieved.
 As we start to phase in active symptom monitoring for clients using the Myndplan Beta prototype, we are hoping to address these issues and many more that are relevant to both providers and consumers.
 Stay tuned!